House Cleaning Tips > Bedrooms > How to Clean and Deodorize Memory Foam Pillows

 How to Clean and Deodorize Memory Foam Pillows

-Memory foam pillows are so soft and snugly.
+Memory foam pillows are so soft and snuggly.

-Because of the support they provide, they're growing in popularity, especially among those who have neck and back problems.
+Because of the support memory foam provides, these pillows are growing in popularity, especially among those who have neck and back problems.
+I am in that category and use one too!

 Memory foam is very delicate: traditional stain removers, scrubbing, rubbing or agitating in the washer will break down the material.
 Use a light touch when cleaning and removing stains & always use gentle cleaners.